tom-kerr/bibs/README.md

 Bibliographic Search
 ------------

-A python module with the goal of a shared syntax for querying public Bibliographic APIs and a simple and flexible extension model.
+An experimental python module with the goal of a shared syntax for querying public Bibliographic APIs.

 (in development)